 At AZ Cosmetic and Family Dentistry, we have numerous solutions for broken, decayed, or missing teeth.
 Two of our most popular and cost-effective options are dental crowns and dental bridges.

 Dental crowns, sometimes referred to as “caps,” are placed over the top of your natural tooth to protect, support, and repair the tooth.
-Crowns can help us save a tooth that might otherwise need to be removed and replaced.
+Crowns can help us save a tooth that might otherwise need to be removed.

 Dental Crowns can be used in a variety of situations.
 Some of the most common reasons that we use dental crowns include: